Yucca Removal Cost in Australia: What Affects the Price

 Number of Plants

-Removing multiple yuccas in one visit is more cost-effective than separate visits.
+Removing multiple yuccas in one visit is more cost-effective than separate visits spread over time.
 The equipment is already on site, and setup and transport costs are shared across the job.
-If you have a row of yuccas or several scattered across your property, getting them all done at once saves money.
+If you have a row of yuccas or several scattered across your property, getting them all done at once saves significantly on labour and logistics.

 DIY Yucca Removal: Why It Usually Fails

-Every year, homeowners across the Sutherland Shire, Illawarra and Southern Highlands spend weekends hacking at yuccas with mattocks and loppers.
+Every year, homeowners across the Sutherland Shire, Illawarra and Southern Highlands spend weekends hacking at yuccas with mattocks and other tools.
 Most give up after a few hours with the plant barely dislodged.

 Here is why DIY yucca removal rarely works:

-- Regrowth is almost guaranteed.
+• Regrowth is almost guaranteed.
 A piece of yucca root the size of your finger can produce a new plant.
-Unless you extract the root crown and major lateral roots, the yucca comes back within 2-3 months.
+Unless you extract the root ball and major lateral roots, the yucca comes back within 2-3 months.

 A small single-trunk yucca under 1 metre tall can be removed by a fit person with the right tools and a full day of digging.
 For anything larger, the time, effort, and risk of regrowth make DIY removal a false economy.